Walleclipse/AGPC/README.md

 ```
 python train_PCGN.py
 ```
-All configuration and hyperparameter for the model in configs/pcgn_config.yaml
+All configuration and hyperparameter of the model in configs/pcgn_config.yaml
 ****************************************************************

 ### Inference and Evaluation